 Reminder: Have your paper ticket or card on you at all times when traveling; you’ll need it to prove you’ve paid if the RATP officials do a random check.
 You’ll also need it to exit from RER stations.

 All RATP tickets, carnets and passes are 50% off for kids 4-9.
-Kids under 4 ride for free (if you’re a Paris resident, kids under 11 years will be free starting September 2019).
+Kids under 4 ride for free (if you’re a Paris resident, check the rates because kids usually have free transport if you live here).
 Parents with bulky strollers (which are not recommended) can avoid the turnstiles by asking agents at the ticket window to open the side gate, if there is one.
 Be prepared for long tunnels and numerous stairs throughout the Métro and RER.